This post may contain affiliate links. Please read disclosure. Thank you for your support.

 Vancouver’s parks and gardens are ideal showcases for the beautiful trees, but you can spot pink and white blooms on many residential streets in the city.

-Stanley Park is home to to several displays, including some of the city’s earliest-blooming pale-pink petals at Lost Lagoon.
-While they may appear in a very mild January, spotting these cherry blossoms from mid-February into spring is more likely.
+Stanley Park is home to to many outstanding cherry blossom displays, including some of the city’s earliest-blooming pale-pink petals at Lost Lagoon.
+While they may appear in a very mild January, spotting these cherry blossoms from mid-February into mid-April’s peak time is more likely.
 There are also rows of blossoming trees near the formal rose garden, the Japanese Canadian WWI war memorial, and along the Seawall.

 VanDusen Botanical Garden is home to more than 100 cherry trees, representing 24 varieties.
-(Book tickets in advance.)
+Be sure to book tickets in advance during this busy festival time.

-On UBC Campus, visit the Japanese-style Nitobe Memorial Garden, which was designed to show off its cherry blossom trees in spring.
+On UBC Campus, visit the UBC Botanical Garden and the Japanese-style Nitobe Memorial Garden, which was designed to show off its cherry blossom trees in spring.
 (Book tickets in advance.)
 The campus is also home to rows of blooms on Lower Mall and at Regent College at the corner of Wesbrook Mall and University Boulevard.

-The downtown Burrard SkyTrain station has a stunning canopy of cherry blossoms, as does Vancouver’s City Hall at West 12th and Cambie.
+In downtown Vancouver, Burrard Station has a stunning canopy of cherry blossoms, as does Vancouver’s City Hall at West 12th and Cambie.

 Walk or bike through the cherry blossom streets of any of the following blossom-forward residential neighbourhoods: